-Simple Progressive Perfect to be + Participle II to be + being + to have + been + Participle II Participle II The letter is The letter is being The letter has been translated D . translated translated Present Is the letter translated?
+Simple Progressive Perfect to be + Participle II to be + being + to have + been + Participle II Participle II The letter is The letter is being The letter has been translated translated translated Present Is the letter translated?
 Is the letter being Has the letter been translated? translated?
-The letter isn't The letter isn't being The letter hasn't been translated. translated translated Past The letter was The letter was being The letter had been translated translated translated Was the letter Was the letter being Had the letter been translated? translated? translated?
-The letter wasn't The letter wasn't The letter hadn't been translated? translated. being translated Future The letter will be The letter will have been translated Will the letter be Не употребляются.
+The letter isn't The letter isn't being The letter hasn't been translated. translated translated Past The letter was The letter was being The letter had been translated translated translated Was the letter Was the letter being Had the letter been translated? translated?
+The letter wasn't translated?
+The letter wasn't The letter hadn't been translated?
+The fetter hadn't been translated.
+Future translated.
+The letter will be being translated The letter will have been translated Will the letter be Не употребляются.
 Will the letter have been translated?
 The letter won't be translated?
 The letter won't have been translated translated.